-Best Books for Teens TechnoBuffalo 2020
+Best books for teens TechnoBuffalo 2021

 Books are a way to transport ourselves out of the regular world.
-They let people slip into the skin of someone different, experience the world in a way they never have, and even to see themselves reflected in media.
+They let people slip into the skin of someone different, experience the world in a way they never have, and even see themselves reflected in media.
 Reading is even more critical for teenagers since it can prepare them for college; however, finding books that appeal to teens wasn't always so easy.
 Right now, there are hundreds of amazing titles that publishers are releasing.
 And one of the top choices is Tomi Adeyemi's Children of Blood and Bone.
-It a young mage named Zelié as she tries to bring magic back to her world following a cataclysm years earlier.
+It follows a young mage named Zelié as she tries to bring magic back to her world following a cataclysm years earlier.

 - Best Overall: Children of Blood and Bone